Smart journalism on South Asia(ns) you won't find anywhere else.

 How Ghee Took Over U.S. Grocery Shelves

-The recent global rise of the clarified butter — as common as salt in many South Asian and Middle Eastern kitchens — is striking for an ingredient steeped in centuries of culinary history.
+The recent global rise of the clarified butter is striking for an ingredient steeped in centuries of culinary history.

 South Asians in Therapy: Challenging Norms and Taboos